optuna/optuna/docs/source/tutorial/sampler.rst

 When a `suggest` API (e.g., :func:`~optuna.trial.Trial.suggest_uniform`) is called inside an objective function, the corresponding distribution object (e.g., :class:`~optuna.distributions.UniformDistribution`) is created internally.
 A sampler samples a value from the distribution.
 The sampled value is returned to the caller of the `suggest` API and evaluated in the objective function.

 Optuna provides built-in samplers (e.g., :class:`~optuna.samplers.TPESampler`, :class:`~optuna.samplers.RandomSampler`) that work well for a wide range of cases.
-However, if you are interested in optimizing hyperparameters in a specific domain, there is a possibility to be able to improve optimization performance by using a sampling algorithm specialized to the domain.
+However, if you are only interested in optimizing hyperparameters in a specific domain, optimization performance may be improved if you use a sampling algorithm specialized to the domain.
-In such cases, the custom sampler feature is useful.
+Thanks to custom sampler feature, you can use such specialized algorithms within the Optuna framework.

 In addition, this feature allows you to use algorithms implemented by other libraries.
 For instance, Optuna provides :class:`~optuna.integration.SkoptSampler` that wraps